Health Experts Urge Caution Over New Tanning 'Drug' After Brain Swelling and Cancer Concerns

 Health Risks of Melanotan II

-His research indicates that the drug can stimulate melanin production in ways that bypass the body's natural protective mechanisms, potentially leading to skin damage.
-Hyman emphasizes that while a tanned appearance may seem appealing, the detrimental health effects far outweigh the cosmetic benefits.
+Research indicates that the drug can stimulate melanin production in ways that bypass the body's natural protective mechanisms, potentially leading to skin damage.
+It emphasizes that while a tanned appearance may seem appealing, the detrimental health effects far outweigh the cosmetic benefits.

-Instead of resorting to such unregulated substances, he recommends safe and effective alternatives like self-tanning lotions or gradual sun exposure with SPF protection.
+Instead of resorting to such unregulated substances, safe and effective alternatives like self-tanning lotions or gradual sun exposure with SPF protection are recommended.

 This spray could be harmful if not used properly.